AutoPigeon/wpaps/readme.txt

 This will automatically generate a JSON-LD scheme for all your blog posts.

 If you want to get a better rating on google, then json-ld scheme is a good quick way.
-It will help boost your score and make it more likely to get traffic.
+It will help boost your score on search engines and make it more likely to get traffic.
 Automatic Post Scheme will generate a JSON-LD scheme for all your pages.